fhiso/legacy-format/serialisation.md

 with GEDCOM, despite being *deprecated* in ELF.

-If the end of the file is reached while scanning for the *character encoding*, the application should issue and error and stop reading the file.
+If the end of the file is reached while scanning for the *character encoding*, the application should issue an error and stop reading the file.

 {.note}  A valid ELF file must end with a "`0 TRLR`" *line* which will